open-edge-insights/eii-tools/DiscoverHistory/README.md

+#DiscoverHistory

 DiscoverHistory tool helps in pulling the history meta-data and images from InfluxDB and ImageStore containers respectively

-# Steps to build and run DiscoverHistory service
+## Steps to build and run DiscoverHistory service

 * **Running in PROD mode**